Salix-OS/docs.salixos.org/content/faq/packages-different-from-slackware/_index.md

 -   **elilo:** Minor tweaks to eliloconfig.
 -   **lilo:** Salix artwork.
 Minor tweaks to liloconfig.
+-   **meson:** Newer version so that updated versions of other packages can be built.
 -   **mozilla-firefox:** Using the latest ESR version.
 -   **sysvinit-scripts:** Tweaked for boot speedup.
 Colorized boot messages.
 Autostart feature for every executable file